ualberta-mueller-group/MCGS/README.md

 XXO W loss
 </pre>

-## Implementation Notes
+## Some Implementation Notes
-- every game implementation:
+- In every game implementation:
-    `x::play()` must call `game::play()`
+    - `x::play()` must call `game::play()`
-    `x::undo_move()` must call `game::undo_move()`
+    - `x::undo_move()` must call `game::undo_move()`
-- move generators are accessible only through game `create_move_generator`
+- Move generators are accessible only through game `create_move_generator`
-    - they are dynamically allocated - wrap each use in a `std::unique_ptr`
+    - They are dynamically allocated - wrap each use in a `std::unique_ptr`
     - Example: `solve` in `solve.cpp`
-    - move generator is declared and used only in `x.cpp`, not in header file
+    - A game-specific move generator is declared and used only in `x.cpp`, not in a header file
-- game unit tests
+- Game unit tests should cover at least:
-    - move generator
-        - count moves and details
+    - `play` and `undo_move`
-    - solve
+    - `solve`
-    - convert from/to string
+    - Convert from/to string
-    - test cases in file, read and solve
+    - Write test cases in file, read and solve
+    - Game-specific move generator
+        - Count number of moves and details of moves generated
-- play may not assume alternating colors, since games can be subgames in a sum.
-The color of the player is encoded as part of the move and is stored in the move stack.
-Undo must respect and use this color information.
+- `play()` may not assume alternating colors, since games can be subgames in a sum.
+- The color of the player is encoded as part of the move and is stored in the move stack.
+- `undo_move` must respect and use the move player color information.

 ## Versions
 ### Version 0